CesMak/mcts_cardgame/readme.md

   * Can still be better!
   * Plays to greedy (always captures blue 11)
   * Plays Joker to early!

-* Further TODO:
-* Include shifting properly! (in the learning process and in the game)
+* Include shifting

-* Including shifting phase
   * First  move: shift 1 card (possible cards are all cards on hand)
   * Second move: shift 1 card (possible cards are all on hand except already shifted one)
   * Third  move: play a card.
+  + seems not to learn that now is a shift phase!
+  + using 1 in on table cards during shift phase
+  + Test if after shift phase player has new cards (in his options!)

+* PPO Hyperparameter Tuning
+  + if gets bader again at some point lower the lr (to be adjusted first) +

 * Training against trained players
   + is computationally expensive (use path instead of .onnx)